LBHB/NEMS_PRE2018-03-09/docs/epochs.md

 ### How do you remove the prestim and poststim silence?

-Besides `.overlapping_epochs()`, you may also use set theory (or Boolean Logic, if you prefer):
+Besides `.overlapping_epochs()`, you may also use set theory to combine two epochs in various ways if you prefer):

 ```
-# Get only the prestim silence by combining using an INTERSECTION (AND) operation
+# Get only the prestim silence by combining using an INTERSECTION operation
 only_prestim = signal.combine_epochs('CorrectTrial', 'PreStimSilence', op='intersection')
 data = signal.select_epochs(only_prestim)

-# Remove the prestim silence by combining using a DIFFERENCE (XOR) operation
+# Remove the prestim silence by combining using a DIFFERENCE operation
 no_prestim = signal.combine_epochs('CorrectTrial', 'PreStimSilence', op='difference')
 ```